As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full

 5. Know Your RV Power Supply

-When unplugged from shore power, your motorhome runs on DC power, also known as battery power.
-When on DC power, you can only run things that run on DC.
+When unplugged from shore power, your motorhome runs on 12-volt power, also known as battery power.
+When on 12-volt or DC power, you can only run things that are 12-volt or have an adapter.
 Modern motorhomes will have USB power ports where you can charge a phone and other USB-equipped devices.

 Here are a few devices to help run your motorhome on battery power when you’re dry camping:

-To get AC power (or shore power), you’ll need to plug in at a campground or run your generator.
-Alternatively, you can install a large inverter.
+To get 120-volt AC power (or shore power), you’ll need to plug in at a campground or run your generator.
+Alternatively, you can install solar panels and a large inverter.

-PRO TIP: Anything with a heating element (electric kettle, hairdryer, heater, etc.) will draw a lot of power.
-If you plan on dry camping, these items won’t be the most efficient choice for your RV.
+PRO TIP: Anything with a heating element (electric kettle, hairdryer, portable space heater, etc.) will draw a lot of power.
+If you plan on dry camping, these items won’t be the most efficient choices for your RV trip.